alchemyplatform/aa-sdk/site/smart-accounts/accounts/using-your-own.md

 head:
   - - meta
     - property: og:title
-      content: Using Your Own Smart Account
+      content: Using Your Own smart account
   - - meta
     - name: description
       content: Follow this guide to use any smart account implementation you want with Account Kit, a vertically integrated stack for building apps that support ERC-4337.